syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/000_Default-network-drivers/README.md

         syslog-ng OSE (for example, Splunk Common Information Model (CIM), [[iptables|adm-parser-iptables]], or [[sudo|adm-parser-sudo]]).

-## Parsing RFC5424-formatted messages
+## Parsing RFC-5424 formatted messages

-For RFC5424-formatted messages (that is, messages received on the ports set in options rfc5424-tls-port() and rfc5424-tcp-port(), which default to port 601 and 6514), syslog-ng OSE parses the message according to RFC5424, then attempts apply the application adapters if the message was sent from an application that already has a specific parser in syslog-ng OSE (for example, Splunk Common Information Model (CIM), [[iptables|adm-parser-iptables]], or [[sudo|adm-parser-sudo]]).
+For RFC-5424 formatted messages (that is, messages received on the ports set in options rfc5424-tls-port() and rfc5424-tcp-port(), which default to port 601 and 6514), syslog-ng OSE parses the message according to RFC-5424, then attempts apply the application adapters if the message was sent from an application that already has a specific parser in syslog-ng OSE (for example, Splunk Common Information Model (CIM), [[iptables|adm-parser-iptables]], or [[sudo|adm-parser-sudo]]).